janestreet/magic-trace/README.md

 [^3]: Strictly speaking, anything newer than Broadwell, but this is not a platform we regularly test on, and timing resolution is worse (~1us).
 [^4]: https://github.com/actions/upload-artifact/issues/38

+# Getting started

-3. [Here](https://raw.githubusercontent.com/janestreet/magic-trace/master/demo/demo.c)'s a sample C program to try out.
+1. [Here](https://raw.githubusercontent.com/janestreet/magic-trace/master/demo/demo.c)'s a sample C program to try out.
 It's a slightly modified version of the example in `man 3 dlopen`.
 Download that, build it with `gcc -ldl demo.c -o demo`, then leave it running `./demo`.
 We're going to use that program to learn how `dlopen` works.

-4. Run `magic-trace attach -pid $(pidof demo)`.
+2. Run `magic-trace attach -pid $(pidof demo)`.
 When you see the message that it's successfully attached, wait a couple seconds and <kbd>Ctrl</kbd>+<kbd>C</kbd> `magic-trace`.
 It will output a file called `trace.fxt` in your working directory.

 <p align="center">
   <img src="docs/assets/stage-1.gif">
 </p>

-5. Open [magic-trace.org](https://magic-trace.org/), click _"Open trace file"_ in the top-left-hand and give it the trace file generated in the previous step.
+3. Open [magic-trace.org](https://magic-trace.org/), click _"Open trace file"_ in the top-left-hand and give it the trace file generated in the previous step.
 Once it's loaded, expand the trace by clicking the two little arrows in the main trace area.

 <p align="center">
   <img src="docs/assets/stage-2.gif">
 </p>

-6. That should have expanded into a trace.
+4. That should have expanded into a trace.
 Zoom in until you can see an individual loop through `dlopen`/`dlsym`/`cos`/`printf`/`dlclose`.
     - <kbd>W</kbd> zooms in (you'll need to zoom in a bunch to see anything useful),
     - <kbd>S</kbd> zooms out,
     - <kbd>A</kbd> moves left,